Tax Revenue Forecast Errors: Wrong Predictions of the Tax Base or the Elasticity?

 Economic Forecasting with Spatial Effects: An Assessment for German Districts

-In this research project, I will apply panel techniques to forecasting annual GDP growth at the district level in Germany. mimeo
+In this reserach project, I will apply panel techniques to frecasting annual GDP growth at the German district level. mimeo

 The Slowdown in German Trend GDP Growth: Aggregate or State-Specific Factors?